invoke-ai/InvokeAI/docs/installation/manual.md

 # Manual Install

-!!! warning "This is for Advanced Users"
+!!! warning

     **Python experience is mandatory.**

-## Introduction
+    If you want to use Invoke locally, you should probably use the [installer](./installer.md).

+    If you want to contribute to Invoke, instead follow the [dev environment](../contributing/dev-environment.md) guide.

 InvokeAI is distributed as a python package on PyPI, installable with `pip`.
 There are a few things that are handled by the installer and launcher that you'll need to manage manually, described in this guide.

-### Requirements
+## Requirements

-Before you start, go through the [installation requirements](./INSTALL_REQUIREMENTS.md).
+Before you start, go through the [installation requirements](./requirements.md).

-### Installation Walkthrough
+## Walkthrough

 1. Create a directory to contain your InvokeAI library, configuration files, and models.
-This is known as the "runtime" or "root" directory, and often lives in your home directory under the name `invokeai`.
+This is known as the "runtime" or "root" directory, and typically lives in your home directory under the name `invokeai`.

-    We will refer to this directory as `INVOKEAI_ROOT`.
-For convenience, create an environment variable pointing to the directory.

     === "Linux/macOS"

         ```bash
-        export INVOKEAI_ROOT=~/invokeai
-        mkdir $INVOKEAI_ROOT
+        mkdir ~/invokeai
         ```

     === "Windows (PowerShell)"

         ```bash
-        Set-Variable -Name INVOKEAI_ROOT -Value $Home/invokeai
-        mkdir $INVOKEAI_ROOT
+        mkdir $Home/invokeai
         ```

-1. Enter the root (invokeai) directory and create a virtual Python environment within it named `.venv`.
+1. Enter the root directory and create a virtual Python environment within it named `.venv`.

     !!! warning "Virtual Environment Location"